at the Center for Dialog & Resolution

 Organised in association with

-This foundation programme will draw on both the programme run by Open Dialogue UK in London and internationally and the foundation programme run in Western Lapland, and will be co-led by Nick Putman, founder of Open Dialogue UK, and Anni Haase from the Open Dialogue team in Western Lapland, along with Alita Markus, founder of Open Dialogue Washington, and guest trainers/consultants.
-It is a unique opportunity to learn from a diversity of trainers who have been developing the Open Dialogue approach in different settings/services internationally.
-4 trainers will be present on every day of this programme, to facilitate small groups, and enhance the quality of the training experience.
+This foundation training draws on several international Open Dialogue training programmes, and will be co-led by Nick Putman, founder of Open Dialogue UK, and Alita Taylor, founder of Open Dialogue Washington.
+It is a unique opportunity to learn from trainers who have been developing the Open Dialogue approach in different settings/services internationally.

 This programme was at the heart of the development of the Parachute Project in New York City, along with Intentional Peer Support training programmes.
 Clinicians and peers working in mobile crisis teams and respite centres across four of New York’s boroughs undertook the training, led by Volkmar and Petra Hohn, as part of a systematic redevelopment of community mental health services in the city.
 It has been run twice in the UK, including teams from several NHS Trusts, as well as those working in public services internationally, independent practitioners and peers.
 It was also the training chosen for the Queensland Peer Supported Open Dialogue project.